HazyResearch/deepdive/doc/walkthrough.md

 4. Add features to our has_spouse candidates to predict which ones are correct or incorrect
 5. Write inference rules to incorporate domain knowledge that improves our predictions

 Our goal in this tutorial is get an initial application up and running.
 There are a couple of problems with the approach above which are worth drawing attention to: If two separate sentences mention the fact that Barack Obama and Michelle Obama are in a `has_spouse` relationship, then our approach does not know that they refer to the same fact.
 In other words, we ignore the fact that "Barack Obama" and "Michelle Obama" in both of these sentence refer to the same entity in the real world.
 We also don't recognize *coreference* of two mentions.
 That is, we don't know that "Barack Obama" and "Obama" probably refer to the same person.
-We will address these issues in the [second part of the tutorial](/doc/walkthrough2.html).
+We will address these issues in the [advanced part of the tutorial](/doc/walkthrough2.html).

 <a id="loading_data" href="#"> </a>